 What’s a White Grub?
 White grubs are the pre-mature stage or larvae stage of some insects.
 They are C-shaped pests that are usually white with a brown head capsule.
 The raster or the tip of the abdomen is also usually brown in color.
-They somewhat look like caterpillars but unlike caterpillars, they lack abdominal prolegs.
+They look somewhat like caterpillars but unlike caterpillars, they lack abdominal prolegs.
 Ninety percent of grubs have a similar appearance but true white grubs tend to possess a line of hairs on the tips of their raster.

 When your lawns are infested by White grubs you are likely to experience the following: